+On November 23, 2020, we completed an exchange offer in which we exchanged 99.8% of the Unregistered Notes for a like principal amount of Notes with identical terms, except that such new notes have been registered under the Securities Act of 1933, as amended (the "Securities Act").
+We did not receive any proceeds in the exchange offer.
 The Notes will mature on October 1, 2025 and bear interest at a rate of 5.50% per annum, payable semiannually on April 1st and October 1st, respectively, of each year.

-The Parent used the net proceeds from the offering of the Notes, along with cash on hand, to redeem in full its 6.75% Senior Secured Notes due July 1, 2022 (the "6.75% Notes"), in the principal amount of \$150.0 million (the Parent held \$1.4 million in treasury for a net outstanding amount of \$148.6 million), and pay all related fees and expenses in relation thereto.
-The cost to issue the Notes was \$3.0 million, of which \$1.9 million was paid to its subsidiary, (Oppenheimer & Co Inc., who served as the initial purchaser of the offering), and was eliminated in consolidation.
-The remaining \$1.1 million has been capitalized and is amortized over the term of the Notes.
+The Parent used the net proceeds from the offering of the Notes, along with cash on hand, to redeem in full its Old Notes, in the principal amount of \$150.0 million (the Parent held \$1.4 million in treasury for a net outstanding amount of \$148.6 million), and pay all related fees and expenses in relation thereto.
+The cost to issue the Notes was \$3.1 million, of which \$1.9 million was paid to its subsidiary, (Oppenheimer & Co Inc., who served as the initial purchaser of the offering), and was eliminated in consolidation.
+The remaining \$1.2 million was capitalized and is amortized over the term of the Notes.